Unifying Framework for Accelerated Randomized Methods in Convex Optimization: Unified Accelerated Randomized Method

 which is \eqref{eq:Th1Pr1} for $k+1$.
 Using this inequality, we obtain

 which finishes the proof of the Theorem.

 \end{proof}

-Let us now estimate the growth rate of the sequence $A_k$, $k \geq 0$, which will give the rate of convergence for Algorithm \ref{Alg:RSTM}. \begin{Lm} Let the sequence $\{A_k \}$, $k\geq 0$ be generated by Algorithm \ref{Alg:RSTM}.
+Let us now estimate the growth rate of the sequence $A_k$, $k \geq 0$, which will give the rate of convergence for \ref{Alg:UARM}. \begin{lemma} Let the sequence $\{A_k \}$, $k\geq 0$ be generated by \ag{Algorithm} \ref{Alg:UARM}.
 Then, for all $k \geq 1$ it holds that